FAIRmat-NFDI/pynxtools-apm/docs/reference/pyccapt.md

 [pyccapt](https://github.com/mmonajem/pyccapt) is an open-source control system for a custom-built atom probe as well as other instruments pioneered by Prof. Felfer and M. Monajem at the FAU Erlangen.
 The software is used to control their custom-built atom probe instrument
 OXCART.
 Pyccapt generates several HDF5 files which store key results and parameterization of an atom probe measurement.

 Pynxtools-apm can read all pieces of information that is stored in these files.
-Currently, exemplarily the following pieces of information are configured to be mapped by default on respective NeXus concepts.
+Currently, the following pieces of information are configured to be mapped by default on respective NeXus concepts to serve as an example.

 | pyccapt reconstruction | NeXus/HDF5 |
 | --------------- | --------------  |